How Casper Works

 Applicants are asked to take the test by programs that make Casper an admissions requirement.
 They simply visit takecasper.com to create an account, reserve and pay for their test, and then complete it online on their selected test day from the comfort of their own homes.

 Your program receives Casper results

-Results are sent securely and automatically to the Casper Portal within three weeks of each test sitting for programs to access.
+Results are sent securely and automatically to your Altus Insights account within two weeks of each test sitting for programs to access.

 Your admissions team selects the best candidates

 Casper results are reviewed along with other admissions criteria to make better informed decisions on who to invite to interview or into your program.